EgorLu/lsm/README.md

 ## Usage

 * `lsm.py -h` for the help window.
-* `lsm.py -i` for the interactive mode that feauters multichoice menus.
+* `lsm.py -i` for the interactive mode that features multichoice menus.
 * `lsm.py -f` for the flags mode, that enables quick access to the desired function.